There is white flour, there is whole wheat flour, and then there is whole grain flour.

 Then we mill grains, testing for nutrition, baking qualities and great flavor to create our Flour from the Front selections.
 Each flour has its own character and flavor that you can’t find anywhere else …

-What’s Inside: Every bag of FLOUR from the FRONT has a mill date, a list of each grain and its gluten protein %, the year of harvest and the farm where it was grown.
+What’s Inside: Every bag of FLOUR from the FRONT has a mill date, a list of each grain and its gluten protein %, the year of harvest and the farm or elevator where it was sourced.